Get Help & Answers Now

 Peter Manza, PhD profile image

-Clonidine is a medication that is commonly used to reduce high blood pressure and sometimes used to treat opioid use disorder (OUD).
+Clonidine is a medication that is commonly used to reduce high blood pressure and sometimes used to treat opioid use disorder (OUD), among other uses.

 What Is Clonidine?